Satipaṭṭhāna and jhanas

 The Satipaṭṭhāna Sutta offers not a doctrine but a discipline of direct knowing.
 Each contemplation is a tool to reveal the impermanent, unsatisfactory, and selfless nature of reality.
 By practicing with diligence (ātāpi), clear awareness (sampajañña), and mindfulness (sati), we walk the direct path to awakening.
 Even seven days of full practice can bring profound transformation

-The Satuipathana sutta is just a thin paper in the suttas of Buddhism that can pile up to feet and feet.
+The Satuipathana Sutta is just a thin paper in the suttas of Buddhism that can pile up to feet and feet.
 But it is wonderful and amazing, and we should be grateful that it has been translated and transmitted through the ages and is now in our hands.
 It's a blessing.
 I have survived the floods, fires, and wars.
 Now, we can translate it into our lives, and that is the best translation and transmission.

 Sati is a smriti of the present moment.
 Self remembering.